TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/appinsights-appmap-doesnt-show-some-of-my-app-components.md

 ### 3. **App components is showing as an external dependency**

-* If the app component is showing as an external dependency (like “correlation” component in the map) then either you don’t have [permissions](https://docs.microsoft.com/azure/azure-monitor/app/resources-roles-access-control#to-provide-access-to-another-user) to the app resource or you need to instrument the app component by using the [supported SDKs](https://docs.microsoft.com/azure/application-insights/app-insights-platforms).
+* If the app component is showing as an external dependency (like **correlation** component in the map) then either you don’t have [permissions](https://docs.microsoft.com/azure/azure-monitor/app/resources-roles-access-control#to-provide-access-to-another-user) to the app resource or you need to instrument the app component by using the [supported SDKs](https://docs.microsoft.com/azure/application-insights/app-insights-platforms).

 ### 4. **Check Auto collected dependency**